edwindus/attentionspan/content/posts/2024/berthold-fototype/index.md

 _Phototypesetting is a method of setting type which uses photography to make columns of type on a scroll of photographic paper.
 It has been made obsolete by the popularity of the personal computer and desktop publishing which gave rise to digital typesetting._

+On this page a reasonable overview of the Berthold Fototype opto-mechnical typesetting machines from a brochure dated 1985, still in my archives and now uploaded to [Archive.org](https://archive.org/details/@edwin_dus).

 ![Berthold diatronic font plate and 8-inch magnetic disc](berthold-diatronic-plate.jpg)
 ![https://archive.org/details/BertholdCPS2000Brochure](icons/berthold-fototype-cps-2000.jpg|large)
 ![https://archive.org/details/BertholdFototypeSystemBrochure](icons/berthold-fototype-system-brochure.jpg|large)